Okay – bear with me. I know everyone and their granny talks about extensions, but I feel like I’ve something new to say.

 While I learned to love my short hair for those six months that I had the extensions out, I also learned that I love it even more when it’s longer and thicker.
 I’ve learned that I’ll never naturally grow long, thick hair (still crossing my fingers, though) and that’s ok.
 Just because they’re extensions doesn’t mean they’re any less part of who I am.

-I’m coming to the end of the six months of having these Gold Fever extensions in (six months is the recommended maximum amount of time you have a set) and I already know that I’ll 100% be getting a brand new set in in June.
+I’m coming to the end of the six months of having these Gold Fever extensions in (five months is the recommended maximum amount of time you have a set, although I only recently learned this) and I already know that I’ll 100% be getting a brand new set in in June.

 I’ve included photos throughout this post of my hair over the past six months, from a week after I got the extensions in (the silver dress) to just two weeks ago (the pink top and white jeans)!
 In each collage, the length of time I’ve had them in moves from left to right.